mmkal/eslint-plugin-codegen/README.md

 - `makeSynchronous`: A function for making functions synchronous by running them in a subprocess.
 See [the code](./src/make-synchronous.ts) for more details.
 It's a simplified version of [this](https://github.com/sindresorhus/make-synchronous). **Note: it's strongly recommended to use this with the `cache` feature to avoid slowing down your lint process**.
 - `fetchSync`: A simplified `fetch` wrapper that runs synchronously via `makeSynchronous`.
 See [the code](./src/fetch-sync.ts) for more details.
 Useful for fetching data from the internet without adding a production dependency. **Note: it's strongly recommended to use this with the `cache` feature to avoid slowing down your lint process**.

+##### TypeScript

+The plugin will attempt to run generator functions written in typescript.
+If `tsx` or `ts-node` are available, they will be used to register their respective loaders before requiring the file containing the generator function.
+If you have trouble, try installing `tsx` even if you don't otherwise use it - or just write the generator function in a separate javascript file.

 Note: to get type safety for the helpers in javascript files, use the `{@type ...}` syntax:

 ```typescript